More from our experts

 Congratulations on adding to your team!
 Whether you’re hiring your first employee or your business is growing like a weed, bringing in and onboarding new employees is an exciting time with more than a few tasks to track.
 To keep things simple (and compliant), we’ve pulled together a detailed new hire checklist to make sure you’ve got a good onboarding process for getting everything in order — and making sure everyone has a great first day.

-Legal requirements for your checklist
+Legal requirements for your employee onboarding checklist

 Even before your new staffer’s first day, make sure you’ve taken care of the legal requirements for your business to hire a new employee.
 If you’re already all set up, skip ahead to new hire forms, below!